josephfahimi/help-guide/README.md

 This guide’s sections are ordered by importance top to bottom:

 Financials
-•	Try to have shelter that has no cost or low cost (parent’s home or extremely cheap rent)
-•	Go to community college
+*Try to have shelter that has no cost or low cost (parent’s home or extremely cheap rent) *Go to community college
 •	Go to college.
 Get a technical undergraduate degree that is in high demand by the market (computer science, electrical engineering)
 •	If you are in the DMV, get a security clearance (from internship or job)
 •	Open brokerage account to invest in stocks (Fidelity).